-In this edition of AuditTalk, Tim Berichon, Director of CAE Solutions at The Institute of Internal Auditors, draws on a joint report by The Internal Audit Foundation and AuditBoard, Internal Audit’s Digital Transformation Imperative, as well as his own book, Ready and Relevant: Prepare to Audit What Matters Most, to share insights on:
+In this episode of AuditTalk, Tim Berichon, Director of CAE Solutions at The Institute of Internal Auditors, draws on a joint report by The Internal Audit Foundation and AuditBoard, Internal Audit’s Digital Transformation Imperative, as well as his own book, Ready and Relevant: Prepare to Audit What Matters Most, to share insights on:

 - How technology can be a capacity multiplier to empower internal audit to take on bigger opportunities, especially for small teams.